sofiaserantes/Milestone1_StreamAnalytics_G5/Generator_README.md

 END_DATE   = datetime.datetime(2026, 3, 1, 0, 0, 0)
 ```

-All events have `event_time` values within this one-month window.
+All events have `event_time` values within this one month window.
 Timestamps are ISO 8601 UTC strings.

 ### Geographic zones